esheldon/shredder/README.md

 s = shredder.Shredder(mbobs, rng=rng)
 s.shred(gm_guess)

-# result contains the best fit mixture for each band
+# result contains the best fit mixture for each band and information
+# about the processing
 res = s.get_result()
+assert res['flags'] == 0

-# if you ahve installed the optional packags you can view
+# if you have installed the optional packags you can view
 # the comparison of model and data
 s.plot_comparison(show=True)
 ```